-We believe our existing cash balances, borrowing availability under our bank credit facility, and the cash expected to be generated from operations, will be sufficient to meet our anticipated cash needs for at least the next 12 months.
+We believe our existing cash balances, borrowing availability under our bank credit facility, proceeds available under the sales agreement with Ascendiant and the cash expected to be generated from operations, will be sufficient to meet our anticipated cash needs for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our levels of net sales, the timing and extent of expenditures to support research and development activities, the expansion of manufacturing capacity both domestically and internationally and the continued market acceptance of our products.
 We could be required, or may choose, to seek additional funding through public or private equity or debt financings.
 In addition, in connection with any future acquisitions, we may require additional funding which may be provided in the form of additional debt or equity financing or a combination thereof.
 These additional funds may not be available on terms acceptable to us, or at all.